 Chapter 1

-• Identify the reporting requirements of estates, trusts, and unincorporated associations, determine what constitutes a “corporation” for a subchapter S or regular corporation, specify the characteristics of a personal service corporation and recognize the repeal of the alternative minimum tax for regular corporations.
+- Identify the reporting requirements of unincorporated associations, determine what constitutes a “corporation,” and specify the characteristics of a personal service corporation.

 Chapter 2

-• Recognize the requirements of §1244 and the small business stock exclusion, determine the differences between start-up and organizational expenses and, identify the elements of corporate tax recognition including the dangers of corporate ownership and capital gains and losses stating dividends received treatment.
+- Recognize the differences between start-up and organizational expenses, and identify the elements of corporate tax recognition including capital gains and losses stating dividends received treatment.

-• Specify the requirements for corporate charitable contributions, identify former §341 collapsible corporations, and determine how to avoid §541 status particularly as to personal service contracts.
+- Specify the requirements for corporate charitable contributions, and determine how to avoid §541 status particularly as to personal service contracts.

-• Specify methods for identifying inventory items including common methods of valuing inventory and, identify multiple corporation tax advantages and the tax consequences of corporate liquidations and distributions.
+- Specify methods for identifying inventory items and, identify multiple corporation tax advantages.

 Chapter 3

-• Determine payroll taxes and the uses of Form 941, Form W-4, Form W-2, and Form W-3, specify the application of FICA and FUTA taxes and how to report them, and identify major employee labor laws.
+- Determine payroll taxes and the uses of W-2, and specify the application of major employee labor laws.

-• Recognize common-law rules used to determine employee status for FICA and federal income tax withholding, specify the dangers of unreasonable compensation stating how to avoid them, and determine how a corporation can be a valuable income-splitting device.
+- Recognize common-law rules used to determine employee status for FICA and federal income tax withholding, specify the dangers of unreasonable compensation stating how to avoid them, and determine valuable income-splitting devices.

-• Identify a buy-sell agreement distinguishing an entity purchase from a cross-purchase agreement and recognize business recapitalizations and their potential uses.
+- Identify buy-sell agreements distinguishing an entity purchase from a cross-purchase agreement and recognize business recapitalizations and the impact of estate freeze rules.

 Chapter 4

-• Identify basic fringe benefit planning by determining “income” under §61 and specifying the differences between former nonstatutory and current statutory fringe benefits.
+- Identify “income” under §61 and specify the tax differences between nonstatutory and statutory fringe benefits.

 Chapter 5

-• Determine the former treatment of ticket purchases, recognize the percentage reduction restriction for meals, specify the application of the former 2% deduction limit and determine an “entertainment facility” stating related deductible costs.
+- Define the disallowed “entertainment” recognizing the importance of the remaining statutory exceptions, specify the application of the percentage reduction rule, and determine an “entertainment facility” stating related deductible costs.

-• Identify substantiation, recordkeeping, reimbursement, and reporting requirements recognizing variations in methods and determine how to itemize non-reimbursed employee expenses and specify the special reporting rules for self-employed persons and employers.
+- Identify substantiation, recordkeeping, reimbursement, and reporting requirements recognizing variations in methods and specify the special reporting rules for self-employed persons and employers.

 Chapter 6